ghrahul/Alpha-Blog/README.md

 * "application.html.erb" file wraps all the views.
 * Partials are used to make code redundent "_form.html.erb"
 * "heroku run rake db:migrate" for migrating databse with heroku.
+* "has_many" should be added in the model which has one to many relation.